Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, 37.2% of residents work from home, a figure that may have been influenced by COVID-19 conditions.
-The service frequency across all routes averages 151 trips per day, equating to approximately 24 weekly trips per individual stop.
+Vehicle ownership averages 2.2 per dwelling, higher than the regional average.
+A high 37.2% of residents work from home, which may reflect COVID-19 conditions in 2021 Census data.
+Service frequency averages 151 trips per day across all routes, equating to approximately 24 weekly trips per individual stop.

 Frequently Asked Questions - Transport